Male and female narcissists have similar symptoms but express them differently.

 Emotional expression is often shallow and rapidly shifting.

-Their style of speech and writing is excessively digressive, illogical
+Their style of speech and writing is excessively digressive, illogical and lacks detail.

 They have difficulty with tasks that need logic or analytical thinking.

 Female narcissists create conflict to make themselves the center of attention.